Morpho Vault v2

 1. The Adapter Model: A Universal Gateway to Yield

 The central innovation of Vaults V2 is the Adapter system.
-An adapter is a smart contract that acts as a translator, containing the logic to interact with a specific external protocol.
+An adapter is a smart contract that acts as a translator, containing the logic to interact with a specific external protocol and automatically report the current value of investments.

 - How it works: The